vrtbl/passerine/README.md

 </p>

 **Welcome to Passerine!**
 Passerine is a small, concise, extensible programming language, powered by a VM written in Rust.
-It was inspired by Scheme, OCaml, Rust, and Wren.
+It's taken inspiration from many languages, including Scheme, OCaml, Rust, and Wren.
 Here's a small taste:

 ```